umutbaykan/flask-tutorial/README.md

 **Why this stack?**

 There's no specific reason why I chose this particular stack other than the fact that I wanted to take on a challenge and try out a different backend framework and language for this project, which is why I went with Python and Flask.
 As for the database, MongoDB was the go-to option because I anticipate making further changes to the application as it develops.
 I wanted something that would provide me with flexibility in the long run.
-Some additional packages were used; such as Flask-SocketIO for web-sockets, PyMongo to interact with the database, Formik and Yup for form validation on frontend.
+Some additional packages were used; such as Flask-SocketIO for web sockets, PyMongo to interact with the database, Formik and Yup for form validation on frontend.
+I relied on Postman to test request / response cycles in my API routes.

 Project Structure
 ---